bryates/climateboost/README.md

     - Aggregated year-by-year and month-by-month and observed an overall trend increasing high, low, and average temperature.
 1. Trained **XGBoost** on the data using **walk-forward validation** to accurately model **time-series data**.
     - Achieved a **root-mean-squared error** (RMSE) of 0.15 degrees celsius.
+    - This level of accuracy enables more confident planning around seasonal energy demand and climate resilience.

 ## Results & Business Recommendations:
 We observe a clear, accelerating trend in the climate data from 1961 - 2019.